 - Altergott v.
 Helen Altergott Family Corp., 2009 WI App 110, 2009 WL 1663930 (Wis.
 Ct.
 App.
 June 16, 2009): Reversal of judgment ordering dissolution of corporation.

 In addition, Doug has helped clients achieve positive outcomes through settlement of numerous cases ranging from personal injury, breach of contract, landlord-tenant, and insurance coverage issues.

-Before joining von Briesen, Doug served as the law clerk to Wisconsin’s current Chief Justice, the Hon.
+Before joining von Briesen, Doug served as the law clerk to Wisconsin’s former Chief Justice, the Hon.
 Patience D. Roggensack of the Wisconsin Supreme Court (2007-2008 term).

 Doug is the author or co-author of multiple law review articles.
 His work on affirmative action jurisprudence, New Federalism, and Wisconsin’s risk contribution doctrine has been published in the Marquette Law Review, Boston University Law Review (co-author with Scott A. Moss), and Pace Environmental Law Review (co-author with Peter G. Earle and Fidelma Fitzpatrick), respectively.